The war on waste and environmental sustainability is intertwined with our responsibility to be good stewards of God’s creation.

 War on waste – Environmental Sustainability in Action

 In recent years, Suncoast Christian College has undertaken a number of projects that aim not only to minimise our impact on the environment but also to increase student and community awareness of the importance of ecological stewardship, health, and well-being in the community.
-These major projects are a War on Waste, Solar Energy Initiative, and our Community Garden Project – all of which enrich both the learning outcomes of students and extend to the local and wider community of which they are a part of.
+These major projects are a War on Waste, Solar Energy Initiative, and our Community Garden Project – all of which enrich both the learning outcomes of students and extend to the local and wider community of which they are a part.

 In 2018 Suncoast replaced all on-campus rubbish bins with 3-way waste streaming bins, thus enabling students and staff to deposit waste streamed categories which are then processed in more sustainable means.
 Read Our Stories on the introduction of Waste Streaming processes at Suncoast.